Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in eight of their past 10 games and won four of those contests.
+- The Cardinals have played as the favorite in seven of their past 10 games and have won four of those contests.

-- When it comes to hitting the over, the Cardinals and their opponents are 7-3-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Cardinals and their opponents have failed to hit the over three times.

-- The Cardinals did not cover its most recent game with a spread.

 Cardinals Betting Records & Stats

-- The Cardinals have been favored on the moneyline 15 total times this season.
-They've finished 8-7 in those games.
+- The Cardinals are 8-7 in games they were favored on the moneyline (winning 53.3% of those games).

-- The Cardinals have a 54.5% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Cardinals have an implied win probability of 53.5%.

-- St. Louis has had an over/under set by bookmakers 22 times, and have combined with opponents to go over the total in 11 of those games (11-11-0).
+- In the 23 games in which oddsmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 11 times (11-12-0).

 - The Cardinals have had a spread set for just one game this season, and they did not cover.